 This is not to generalize that public schools are lacking when it comes to safety and security.
 It still depends on the administrators of your district on how they implement such measures.

-Another important factor that affects the rating of private school vs public school is their capacity to offer special programs for special children.
+Another important factor that affects the rating of private schools vs public schools is their capacity to offer special programs for special children.
 The clear winner in this aspect is the public school since it is mandatory for them to accept students with special needs because they need to promote inclusive education.
-There are a lot of teachers specializing in this field that works in public schools.
+There are a lot of teachers specializing in this field that work in public schools.
 If your child has a special need and you want to ensure that he will be accepted, public schools are your best option.

 Some private schools also offer special programs but it is limited because they are not required by the state to do so.
 But if you really want private education for your child, you can search for private schools that focus on children with special needs.

 Religious affiliation is another aspect that you should look into in choosing the school for your child.
 All public schools that are run by the state do not have religious affiliation although some may have religious instruction.
-On the other hand, private schools are mostly sectarian and they are usually affiliated to the Roman Catholic Church.
-Does private school make a difference on religious and moral upbringing?
+On the other hand, private schools are mostly sectarian and they are usually affiliated with the Roman Catholic Church.
+Does the private school make a difference in religious and moral upbringing?
 Definitely!
-You’ll know more about these things if you will attend your child’s back to school night.
+You’ll know more about these things if you will attend your child’s back-to-school night.